 QUT is a major Australian university with a global outlook and a real-world focus.
 It is one of the nation’s fastest growing research universities and graduates include eight Rhodes Scholars, five of which were awarded in the past six years.
 Queensland University of Technology is RAFT’s research partner for one the bone regeneration research projects.

 Founded in 1828, The Royal Free Hospital was one of the first hospitals to provide free healthcare in the UK.
 As well as providing patient care, it runs internationally recognised clinical research and training programmes and conducts medical research.
 It provided academic supervision for the surgical research fellow working on RAFT’s research into reducing fat absorption in breast reconstruction.

 UCL is ranked number one in the UK for research strength and won the largest funding allocation from the UK research councils in 2013 (£135m).
 It has the greatest number of prestigious Doctoral Training Centres and received the third highest number of academic citations per faculty member in the UK.
 RAFT is collaborating with University College London (UCL) on the bionic prosthetics research project.

 UCL Eastman Dental Institute

-    UCL Eastman Dental Institute is a world-leading, academic centre for

-    postgraduate dentistry and translational research, based in London.
-The

-    institute is a world-class, research centre that aims to continually improve

-    systemic and oral heath through the development of novel treatments, therapies,

-    diagnostics and smart materials.
-RAFT is working in collaboration with the UCL

-    Eastman Dental Institute for the 3D facial reconstruction surgery research
+UCL Eastman Dental Institute is a world-leading, academic centre for postgraduate dentistry and translational research, based in London.
+The institute is a world-class research centre that aims to continually improve systemic and oral heath through the development of novel treatments, therapies, diagnostics and smart materials.
+RAFT is working in collaboration with the UCL Eastman Dental Institute on the 3D facial reconstruction surgery research project.

-    project.